 Our multi-pronged approach is quite holistic in the sense that:

 - Women - We work with women and girls equipping them with life skills to understand behaviour and address inappropriate behaviour in an active, yet non-aggressive way.
 They become Durgas, as the first policewomen for themselves.
-They also are able to support others when they are in distress.
+They are also able to support others when they see them in distress.
 This is done through workshops with women and girls.
-We have worked with over 5000 women and girls so far
+We have worked with over 8500+ women and girls so far

 - Other Genders - Our work is not restricted to women.
 We believe that co-existence is compulsory and most naturally enjoyable.
 We involve the other genders in our work, getting them to involve themselves and show their support and solidarity to women in our struggles towards gender equality.
 This is done innovatively through involving them in our work proactively, men-women interactions and through campaigns

 - Safe Spaces - We feel that all the above can be nurtured for each one to play a role well when the spaces we occupy are also nurturing to support our thinking.
-Our work on alarms in BMTC is one step to this.
-We are now working with safety in Taxis.
-We have also nurtured communities called VOICE is colleges and corporate to harness better employee relationships with respect and empathy for overall productivity at work.
-We have the mandate to put up alarms in all the BMTC buses (7000) and have created 6 VOICE communities so far.
+Our work on alarms in BMTC is one step towards this.
+We are now working on safety in Taxis.
+We have also nurtured communities called VOICE in colleges and corporates to harness better employee relationships with respect and empathy for overall productivity at work.
+We have installed alarms in 162 BMTC buses and have created 8 VOICE communities so far.